-BJM: Well, as a filmmaker, I look a lot to the French New Wave with films like Breathless, The 400 Blows, Jules et Jim, bande a part...
+BJM: Well, as a filmmaker, I look a lot to the French New Wave with films like Breathless, The 400 Blows, Jules et Jim, Bande a part...
 I mean, who doesn't?
-I think it's impossible to not feel those films deep in your soul.
-Other films like, Downhill Racer, Taste of Cherry, The Parallax View...man, there's some many.
+When you see those films for the first time, it's impossible to not feel it deep in your soul.
+Other films like, Downhill Racer, Taste of Cherry, The Parallax View...man, there's so many.
 As a writer, there have been many different influences on me....pieces here and there that have really moved me.
 Scott Bradfield's The History of Luminous Motion is one that quickly comes to mind as a work that has really affected my art.

 There have been other works and artists who have influenced me in one way or another, but I think the most influential of all was The Cure.
 Robert Smith's Faith and Seventeen Seconds really guided my early education of art and cinema.
-I was never interested in becoming a musician, for some reason, but rather I feel it really drew me closer to film.
-When I get ready to start a new piece, I still look to those albums for influence and guidance.
+Oddly, I was never interested in becoming a musician as I listened to those albums over and over in my bedroom, but rather I feel it really drew me closer to film.
+When I get ready to start a new piece, whether it's a painting, a poem, a film, or a script, I still look to those albums for influence and guidance.